Bianca20090/personalProjects/README.md

 Hello!
-This repository showcases a collection of personal projects that highlight my skills in software development, database management, data analytics, and business intelligence.
-The projects cover a wide range of technologies, including JavaScript, Node.js, Firebase, Java, MySQL, VBA, C#, SQL, APIs, and Power BI, demonstrating my ability to design, develop, optimize, and visualize data-driven solutions across different domains.
+Welcome to my portfolio!
+This repository showcases a collection of personal and academic projects that demonstrate my interest in data analytics, business intelligence, process automation, and software development.
+Throughout these projects, I have worked with technologies such as SQL, Power BI, Tableau, Excel VBA, JavaScript, Node.js, Firebase, Java, C#, MySQL, and REST APIs to analyze data, build interactive dashboards, automate repetitive processes, and develop full-stack applications.

+The projects reflect both my academic background in Economic Informatics and my continuous learning in data analysis and business intelligence, with a focus on transforming data into meaningful insights and practical solutions.

   The Adventure Hub – Business Intelligence & Data Analytics Dashboard (Power BI)